harumuki/thorsten-hans.com/_posts/2017-08-22-autocompletion-for-kubectl-and-aliases-using-oh-my-zsh.md

 ## Create an kubectl alias

 `kubectl` is an amazing CLI.
 There is only one disadvantage, the name.
-I can’t recall how many times my terminal was saying
+I can't recall how many times my terminal was saying

 ```bash
 zsh: command not found: kuberclt